Music C•A•R•E•S - Engage in Live Events Sustainably

 DSC_14811.jpg

-Decisions in event planning are therefore also a question of mindset: organizers, venue owners, bookers and the audience need to be prepared to accept higher expenses or greater organizational effort in the short term, in the knowledge that these investments make sense in the long term.
-Investment rather than purely consumer behavior is crucial here.
-We know that the app does not offer an all-encompassing solution and that linear management needs to be fundamentally rethought.
-Even in the initial discussions and decisions surrounding the project, it became clear that contradictions and complexity are not uncommon in this process.
+Decisions in event planning are therefore also a matter of mindset: organizers, venue owners, bookers, and audiences must be willing to accept short-term higher costs or greater organizational effort, with the awareness that these investments are ultimately worthwhile.
+An investment-driven rather than purely consumption-driven behavior is crucial here.
+We know that the platform does not offer a comprehensive solution and that the linear economy must be fundamentally rethought.
+From the very first discussions and decisions around this project, it became clear that contradictions and complexity will not be rare in this process.

-• four areas of event planning: mobility, location, catering and merch
+• A CO₂ calculator (Eco Check) for the exemplar planning of a single show, covering four areas of event planning: mobility, location, catering, and merchandise.

 5_Full logo_c.png